ranga2012/Wing-Flap-Control-MPMC/README.md

 # Wing-Flap-Control-MPMC
-flutter control using servo and MPU9250 for RC Avionics
+flutter control using servo and MPU9250